 Some medicines, including some common painkillers, can harm your baby's health, for example medication to treat long-term conditions such as asthma, thyroid disease, diabetes and epilepsy.
-To be on
+To be on the safe side, you should:

 - Keep taking your medication until you check with your doctor. - Always check with your doctor, midwife or pharmacist before taking any medicine. - The use of antibiotics in pregnancy may be restricted and should only be used after a confirmed diagnosis and on the advice of a health professional.